ChrisShep98/Gizma/README.md

 # Features soon to be
 - The abiliy for users to upload profile pictures and a description for their profile.
-- Users being able to follow/unfollow other accounts, allowing for a more personalized feed section.
+- the ability for users to follow/unfollow other accounts, allowing for a more personalized feed section.

 # Install